h3nd3r/nutrition_pro/README.md

 - Start a conversation with a personalized nutrition coach by typing a message.
 - The application will process your input, update your user record, and provide a contextual response.
-- User records are automatically updated and stored in `user_record.md`.
+- User records are automatically updated and stored in `user/user_record.md`.
-- If the user completed a new user questionnaire (`user/FRE.pdf`), it will be used to provide context to the LLM.
+- If the user completed a new user questionnaire (`user/user_info.md`), it will be used to provide context to the LLM.

 ## Key Components

 - `app.py`: Main application file containing the Chainlit setup and message handling logic.
 - `prompts.py`: Contains prompt templates for system instructions and assessments.
 - `user_record.py`: Handles reading, writing, and formatting of user records.
-- `rag_pipeline.py`: Handles the retrieval of user-specific information from a FRE.pdf file.
+- `rag_pipeline.py`: Handles the retrieval of user-specific information from a user_info.md file.

 ## Contributing